codemariner/dot-files/README.md

 Note, this will link to files in the project so you'll want to keep the project hanging around.
 Consider cloning to something like ~/.dotfiles.

+Also, the installation script is careful not to overwrite any existing files or directories and it should be safe enough to run multiple times.

 Customization
 ------------